Revision

 10. To

-abridge the right of the people to keep and bear arms;
+abridge the right of individual citizens of the United States to keep and bear

 11. To

-make any law defining a criminal act with the exceptions enumerated in Section P;
+make any law defining a criminal act with the exceptions enumerated in Article

 12. To